-Prior to registering for courses at the host university students must complete the Course Permission Form - Outgoing Students available at www.aus.edu/ixo and submit it to the Office of the Registrar.
-Credit will not be awarded if the completed form is not submitted to the Office of the Registrar prior to registration in summer courses.
+Prior to registering for courses at the host university, students must complete the Summer Permission to Take Courses Outside AUS form available at www.aus.edu/registration/forms and submit it to the Office of the Registrar.
+Credits will not be awarded if the completed form is not submitted to the Office of the Registrar prior to registration in summer courses.

-All courses must be approved by the relevant graduate program director/ coordinator prior to registration in summer courses.
+All courses must be approved by the relevant graduate program director/coordinator prior to registration in summer courses.

-For information on visas and other related issues, please contact the International Exchange Programs Office at ixo@aus.edu.
+For information on visas and other related issues, please contact the International Exchange Office at ixo@aus.edu.